SoloWolfStudios/tibiabottrackerv3/README.md

 railway up
 ```

-**Important Note**: If you encounter build errors related to `import.meta.dirname`, the application is configured to run in development mode on Railway which bypasses the build issues and works perfectly for demo and production use.
+**Important Note**: Railway deployment uses a custom build process to handle compatibility issues with the vite configuration.
+The bot functionality remains fully operational, with a simplified web interface for Railway deployments.
+For the complete dashboard experience, run locally with `npm run dev`.

 ### Step 4: Configure Environment Variables
 In Railway Dashboard, go to your project > Variables and add: